DavidAnson/grunt-check-pages/README.md

 Enabling `checkCaching` verifies the HTTP [`Cache-Control`](https://tools.ietf.org/html/rfc2616#section-14.9) and [`ETag`](https://tools.ietf.org/html/rfc2616#section-14.19) headers are present and valid.

 This is useful to ensure a page makes use of [browser caching for better performance](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).

+#### checkCompression

+Type: `Boolean`
+Default value: `false`

+Enabling `checkCompression` verifies the HTTP [`Content-Encoding`](https://tools.ietf.org/html/rfc2616#section-14.11) header is present and valid.

+This is useful to ensure a page makes use of [compression for better performance](https://developers.google.com/speed/docs/insights/EnableCompression).

 #### maxResponseTime